bonifacioronald/the-six-coin-legend/README.md

-# The Lost Girl and Six Coins
+# The Six Coins Legend

 2D RPG Game Made With C and EasyX Graphical Library